synfinatic/aws-sso-cli/README.md

 ### flush

-Flush any cached AWS SSO credentials.
-By default, it only deletes the temorary Client Token which represents your AWS SSO session for the specified AWS SSO portal.
+Flush any cached AWS SSO/STS credentials.
+By default, it only flushes the SSO credentials used to issue new STS tokens.

+Flags:

+ * `--all` -- Also delete any non-expired AWS STS credentials from secure store

 ### renew